Compare, Calculate, and Interpret Yiel ...

 What type of issuer would fall under the sovereign government category?

-Sovereign governments are countries like Brazil or China while New York City and the State of California would fall into the non-sovereign government category.
+Sovereign governments are countries such as Brazil or China.
+New York City and the State of California fall under the non-sovereign government category.